Hakone Onsen: Other hot springs in Hakone

-There are many additional thermal spas in Hakone, some of the those are outlined briefly below.
+There are many additional thermal spas in Hakone, some of those are outlined briefly below.

-Ubako Onsen is sometimes dubbed as “the eighth hot spring of Hakone” and is actually a cluster of resorts located near the terminus of the Hakone Ropeway near the north shores of Lake Ashi, which is the calendra of Mt.
+Ubako Onsen is sometimes dubbed as “the eighth hot spring of Hakone” and is actually a cluster of resorts located near the terminus of the Hakone Ropeway near the north shores of Lake Ashi, which is the caldera of Mt.
 Hakone.
 The sulfate-rich waters here contain much sodium, calcium, and magnesium.

 Ōwakudani Onsen is a geothermal valley located near Ōwakudani Station on the Hakone Ropeway.
 Unlike most other hot springs in the Hakone area, its waters are acidic.

 Gōra Hot Spring is a cluster of 24 bathing facilities near Sōunzan Station on the Hakone Ropeway.
 Its alkaline waters have been popular since 1894 and in 1952 the number of hot springs here expanded.

 Ohiradai Onsen is a hot spring facility located near Ōhiradai Station on the Hakone Tozan Railway that opened in 1951.
 The clear, salty waters of this spring, which have a pH of 8.5, are an excellent place to view cherry blossoms and hydrangeas.